bvibber/hdrfix/readme.md

 * `--pre-levels-min` sets the 0 point for input luminance, in either absolute units or as a percentile `0%`..`100%`.
 Defaults to `0`.
 * `--pre-levels-max` sets 1.0 point for input luminance, in either absolute units or as a percentile `0%`..`100%`.
 Brighter colors will be retained if using tone-mapping.
 Defaults to `1`.
 * `--pre-gamma-N` applies an exponential gamma curve to the input after scaling.
 The default is `1.0`, passing through the original signal.
-* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `uncharted2` or `aces` filmic modes, or `reinhard` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
+* `--tone-map=A` sets the HDR to SDR tone-mapping algorithm; choices are `linear` which will clip/correct anything brighter than 1.0, or one of `hable`, `uncharted2` or `aces` filmic modes, or `reinhard` or `reinhard-rgb` which applies the Reinhard tone-mapping algorithm on either the luminance or separate RGB color channels.
 Luminance mode preserves colors better but can lead to out of gamut colors needing to be corrected; RGB mode will apply desaturation on brighter colors nicely but also can shift colors and alter luminance a bit.
-Default is `uncharted2`, also known as "hable" in some tools.
+Default is `hable`, which is the same as `uncharted2` but with different luma/desaturation treatment to match ffmpeg.
 * `--hdr-max=N` sets the maximum luminance level for the Reinhard tone-mapping algorithm.
 Higher values will preserve more detail in very bright areas, at the cost of slightly poorer contrast in highlights.
 The default is `100%` which checks for the brightest value from the image.
 A lower value will cause very bright details to blow out, but slightly lighten dark areas.
 Set as either a luminance in nits or a percentile of the input data.
 * `--saturation=N` sets a coefficient for determining how fast desaturation occurs in Reinhard tone mapping.
 The default is `1` which does not desaturate.
 * `--post-gamma-N` applies an exponential gamma curve to the output after tone mapping.
 The default is `1.0`, passing through the original signal.